lobobot1/testBackend/README.md

 `JWT_SECRET`

 IMPORTANT, make sure the back secret equals the front secret.
 To configure the database url please enter the following [link](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-typescript-postgresql) to know what to change, I did everything with postgresql

+## Database

+In order for the database to work perfectly, they must have exactly the same fields that are defined in the file "prisma -> schema.prisma".
+This is where the database tables are defined.
+I am happy to answer any questions when they go to review and execute the project.